-But most websites don’t do this very well — if at all.
+But most websites and marketing materials don’t do this very well — if at all.
 Because, in reality, it’s far from simple.
 And, for most people, the process is anything but intuitive.

-That’s why so many websites come across as either too bland or too salesy.
+That’s why so much marketing come across as either too bland or too salesy.

 You can’t hit a target if you don’t know where it is

-To grab attention, hold onto it, and persuade people to take action, your website needs to have a focused message.
+To grab attention, hold onto it, and persuade people to take action, your marketing needs to have a focused message.
 One that’s targeted with pinpoint accuracy.

 The TARGET of your message is your ideal customer.
 The FOCUS should be what your ideal customer wants — hopefully something you can provide in spades.